systemd/mkosi/mkosi.md

 : Install the specified distribution packages (i.e. RPM, DEB, …) in the image.
 Takes a comma separated list of packages.
 This option may be used multiple times in which case the specified package list is combined.
-Packaged specified this way will be installed both in the development and the final image (see below).
+Packages specified this way will be installed both in the development and the final image (see below).
 Use `--build-package=` (see below) to specify packages that shall only be used for the image generated in the build image, but that shall not appear in the